New jobless claims fall in Washington, but doubts rise over federal relief

 Washington has one of the most generous unemployment programs in the country.
 Even so, because an emergency federal benefit of $600 a week expired in July — and because a divided Congress has yet to extend it — most claimants are getting benefits that average around half or less of what they were making before losing their jobs.

-Negotiations to extend federal unemployment benefits, as part of a broader round of federal relief, have stalled in part over major differences about the scale of relief package.
+Negotiations to extend federal unemployment benefits, as part of a broader round of federal relief, have stalled, in part, over major differences about the scale of the relief package.
 Democrats initially pushed to extend the $600 weekly benefit; some Republicans pushed for just $200.

 Some observers see a chance that a deal might be struck after the Nov.
 3 elections.
 Recent media reports suggest that Steven Mnuchin, President Trump’s treasury secretary, is close to a deal with Nancy Pelosi, speaker of the Democrat-controlled U.S. House.

-According to U.S. Representative Pramila Jayapal (D-Seattle), Pelosi “has gotten [Mnuchin] up to $400” for a weekly benefit.
+According to U.S. Rep. Pramila Jayapal (D-Seattle), Pelosi “has gotten [Mnuchin] up to $400” for a weekly benefit.

-But the question, Jayapal said, is whether “Trump and Mnunchin can deliver the Senate.”
+But the question, Jayapal said, is whether “Trump and Mnuchin can deliver the Senate.”
 Senate Majority Leader Mitch McConnell (R-Kentucky) has said he opposes a large relief bill and has warned against moving any relief bill before the Senate has confirmed U.S. Supreme Court nominee Amy Coney Barrett.

 The stakes are large.
-The strong early recovery in May, June, July, and August, when Washington added an average of 82,525 jobs a month, was fueled in part by the $600 benefit, which helped many households maintain the spending that is critical to economic growth.
+The strong early recovery in May, June, July, and August, when Washington added an average of 82,525 jobs a month, was fueled, in part, by the $600 benefit, which helped many households maintain the spending that is critical to economic growth.
 By contrast, in September, just over a month after the $600 benefit expired, employers added just 2,400 jobs.

 Nationally, most economists expect growth to continue to slow in the final three months of the year unless Congress can agree on a significant new relief package.
 Across the economy as a whole, that likely would mean more prolonged recovery of the jobs and output lost to COVID-19 in Washington and other states.